dntan/PSMSTeams/README.md

 # PSMSTeams

-This is my general guide to particularly useful scripts in powershell for MicrosoftTeams in my current role.
+/*This is my general guide to particularly useful scripts in powershell for MicrosoftTeams in my current role.*/

 /*IMPORTANT set up your powershell and use the preview version to get all the cmdlets*/